* Images shown are of mature plants

-4) Back fill the hole and tamp down the soil as you proceed to cut back on any air pockets from forming.
+Place your tree, backfill the hole and tamp down the soil as you proceed to cut back on any air pockets from forming.
 Water the planting site and then mulch to preserve soil moisture.

-Watering: The average amount of water supplied to most common lawn and garden plants should be adequate for your new Japanese maple tree.
+2. Watering: The average amount of water supplied to the most common lawn and garden plants should be adequate for your new Japanese maple tree.
 During the hot summer months, water your Japanese maple in early morning or evening.
 This will help protect against a condition known as “scorching” where the leaves appear to have been burnt by the sun, a condition thought to be brought on by watering in the midday sun.

-Pruning: Your tree will need 2 to 3 years to become firmly established in your lawn or garden.
+4. Pruning: Your tree will need 2 to 3 years to become firmly established in your lawn or garden.
 After this period, you may begin to prune your tree if desired, although it is not required.